School of Social and Political Science

 2015.
 "Ignorant Bodies and the Dangers of Shamanism in Amazonia."
 In T. Kirsch and R. Dilley, eds.
 Regimes of Ignorance: Anthropological perspectives on the reproduction of non-knowledge.
 Oxford: Berghahn.
 Pp. 91-114.

-2014.
-"Dayuma's Story: Personal biography and intercultural relations in urban Amazonia."
+2014. "'Like The Ancient Ones': The intercultural Dynamics of Personal biography in Amazonian Ecuador."
 In S. Oakdale and M. Course, eds.
 Fluent Selves: Autobiography and personhood in Lowland South America.
 Lincoln: University of Nebraska Press.
 Pp. 35-68.

 2012.
 "Shamans, Animals, and Enemies: Locating the Human and Non-Human in an Amazonian Cosmos of Alterity."
 In Personhood in the Shamanic Ecologies of Contemporary Amazonia and Siberia.
 M. Brightman, V. Grotti and O. Ulturgasheva , eds.
 Oxford: Berghahn.
 Pp. 130-135.